KadavasKingdom/LabApiExtensions/README.md

 # LabApiExtensions
+This is just a dependency and not a Plugin!

 ### Features
-- Appearance Sync
 - Fake Mirror SyncObject
 - Fake Mirror SyncVar
 - Scale (from Exiled)
 - Dummy Extension
-- CustomDataStore with type.
+- CustomDataStore with Type.
 - Effect Helpers
 - Damage Helpers